aksio-insurtech/AuthExtension/README.md

 ![](./Images/idporten-flow.jpg)

-You can read more about the `onbehalfof` support for Id-porten [here](https://docs.digdir.no/docs/idporten/oidc/oidc_api_admin_leverandør.html#1-onbehalfof-i-id-porten).
+You can read more about the `onbehalfof` support for Id-porten [here](https://docs.digdir.no/docs/idporten/oidc/oidc_api_admin_leverandør.html#1-onbehalfof-i-id-porten) (Norwegian, English OIDC summary can be found [here](https://docs.digdir.no/docs/idporten/oidc/oidc_guide_english).

 ## Config File